wy-ei/vue-filter/README.md

 # vue-filter [![](https://travis-ci.org/wy-ei/vue-filter.svg)](https://travis-ci.org/wy-ei/vue-filter)

-A collection of Vue.js filters.
+A collection of Vue.js filter.
+Power By [underscore](http://underscorejs.org).

 ## How to use ?